biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE.md

 This compressed FASTA file contain all sequence regions flagged as toplevel in an Ensembl schema.
 This includes chromsomes, regions not assembled into chromosomes and N padded haplotype/patch regions

+Now, decompress the gzipped FASTA file

+        gzip -d Oryza_sativa.IRGSP-1.0.dna.toplevel.fa.gz

+Finally, you need to generate an index file that will be used by different tools in this course

+        samtools faidx Oryza_sativa.IRGSP-1.0.dna.toplevel.fa

 ## 3. Download sequencing data for sample SAMEA2569438
 Download the two FASTQ files containing the forward and reverse reads in a paired-end sequencing experiment from the ENA: